 - In case of high temperatures

-For applications exposed to high temperatures, look for a high-temperature silicone adhesive caulk.
+For applications exposed to high temperatures, look for a high-temperature silicone sealant.
 For a tough, watertight, mildew-resistant seal, we recommend using Loctite 100% Silicone.
-It’s a tough, waterproof, and UV-resistant adhesive that withstands temperatures from -65°F to 300°F, making it a perfect choice for repairs in humid or hot areas, such as plumbing, engines, or HVAC systems, as well as some industrial purposes, such as sealing various gaskets, cable insulation, and ductwork.
+It’s a tough, waterproof, and UV-resistant sealant that withstands temperatures from -30°F to 250°F, making it a perfect choice for repairs in humid or hot areas, such as plumbing, engines, or HVAC systems, as well as some industrial purposes, such as sealing various gaskets, cable insulation, and ductwork.

 - In case of moisture

 Silicone sealants are terrific for bonds exposed to water or atmospheric moisture.
-For a quick fix when sealing leaks, placing tiles, mending glassware, or any job that might get wet, try Loctite Plumber and Marine Clear Adhesive.
-It can be applied thickly but won’t run, creating watertight seals when bonding aluminum, brick, cardboard, ceramic, fabric, fiberglass, glass, leather, most plastics, rubber, steel, and wood.
+For a quick fix when sealing sinks, windows, plumbing fixtures, or any job that might get wet, try Loctite Clear Silicone Waterproof Sealant.
+It can be applied to create watertight seals when glass, ceramic, porcelain, wood, vinyl tile, and more.